 - On the LastPass login page that opens, enter your LastPass username and password and select Log in.
 You'll see a pop-up that says Moving data to Dashlane, and then you'll be redirected back to the Dashlane app.

 - In Dashlane, enter your LastPass login details again, and select Unlock data.
-Choose whether you import your data to your Personal or Business Space, and then select Next.

 - Preview your import.
 You can change whether Dashlane imports an item as a login, Secure Note, or payment method.
-Choose whether specific items go to your Personal or Business Space.

 More about Smart Space Management - Select Import items.
 You'll see a confirmation with the number of items imported.